clustervision/trinityX/README.rst

 1. Install CentOS Minimal on your controller(s).
 It is recommended to put ``/trinity`` and  ``/var/lib/influxdb`` on it's own filesystem.

 2. Configure network interfaces that will be used in the cluster, e.g public, provisioning and MPI networks on the controller(s).
+   Ansible uses the interface address to determine the course of the playbook.

 3. Configure passwordless authentication to the controller itself or/and for both controllers in the HA case.